DrewLazzeriKitware/IsWeb3OpenScienceYet/README.md

     Several projects are incentivizing long term content hosting.
   </td>
   <td>
-    [Arweave](https://www.arweave.org/) is pay-once-store-forever storage for smaller datasets.
+    <a href="https://www.arweave.org/">Arweave</a> is pay-once-store-forever storage for smaller datasets.
-    [Filecoin](https://filecoin.io/) is pay as you go storage for large datasets.
+    <a href="https://filecoin.io/">Filecoin</a> is pay as you go storage for large datasets.
   </td>
 </tr>
 <tr><td> 🌵 Access control </td>